-VSL#3 is a human probiotic recommended by some veterinarians for pets, including cats, because of its quality and because it has 450 million colony forming units (CFU).
+Hyperbiotics PRO-Pets is a human probiotic recommended by some veterinarians for pets, including cats, because of its quality and because it has 450 million colony forming units (CFU).
 It is specifically made for people with irritable bowel syndrome (IBS), ulcerative colitis (UC), or pouchitis.
-VSL#3 is sold at retail pharmacies.
+Hyperbiotics PRO-Pets is sold at retail pharmacies.

 It’s called an “advanced probiotic medical food” and the version recommended by veterinarians is unflavored.
 This probiotic comes in a powder form.
 This product does require a prescription from your veterinarian.

 Proviable-DC Capsules have seven strains of beneficial bacteria: Enterococcus faecium, Streptococcus thermophilus, Lactobacillus acidophilus, Lactobacillus bulgaricus, Lactobacillus casei, Bifidobacterium bifidum, and Lactobacillus plantarum.